Fleming Meadow - Oct. '25

 rabbit brush

 note 1 - everywhere there is evidence of restoration work that's been done over the last few years.
 Post-fire, the trail must have been blocked by logged trees, as restoration began.
-We walked past many pine trunks which were cut to allow trail usage.
+There remain many burnt pine trunks which were cut to enable trail usage.

 After sitting on logs & having a nice lunch chat, we finished the rest of the trail in about an hour.